Kunlong1994/lab3/Lab-05.md

 Assemble your useless box.
 So that it works like this: show video.

 # Lab Submission
 Write-up a **How To Make a Useless Box** guide for yourself to use in the future.
-Include at least one photo of your useless box taken in the lightbox in the MakerLab (or somewhere else, but of similar quality), and a video of your useless box in action.
+Include at least one photo of your useless box taken in the MakerLab's Portable Photo Studio (or somewhere else, but of similar quality), and a video of your useless box in action.

 [[images/lightBox.jpg|alt=Image of a light box used to make evenly lit pictures of products and designs.]]

 ---